smyk07/twitch-live-chat-history/CONTRIBUTING.md

 ### We Are Expecting -

 - Bug-fixes 🐞
-- Making The code Easier to read (including the code comments) 📖
 - Adding anything that would improve this Node.js App. ✅
+- Improving The Web App. 🌐

 To Contribute, Fork 🍴 this Repo and create a Pull Request.